csmukherjee/home/_pages/publications.md

 author_profile: true
 ---

 I am primarily interested in the inference of structure both in statistical models and real-world data.
-Here, I describe my research explorations in further detail.
+Below is a more detailed description of my research.

 ## Unsupervised learning on statistical models (stochastic block model):
  At the start of my PhD, I wanted to explore random structures(such as random graphs) and learning theory.
 At this point, I came across a stochastic block model (SBM), one of the most fundamental statistical models for graph clustering.